sarthh7777/DDS-project/README.md

 > 3. Features: This system is designed to assist athletes in monitoring their performance during running sessions, using both sequential and combinational circuits.
 It consists of five key
 components:
-1. Heartbeat Monitoring System 1.
-Heartbeat Monitoring System The Heartbeat Moni- toring System plays a crucial role in ensuring the athlete’s safety during workouts.
-It continu- ously monitors heart rate inputs taken at regular intervals and calculates the average heartbeat instantaneously.
+1. The Heartbeat Monitoring System plays a crucial role in ensuring the athlete’s safety during workouts.
+It continuously monitors heart rate inputs taken at regular intervals and calculates the average heartbeat instantaneously.
 The system has two types of classifications:
 Based on the instantaneous heart rate: